fieldtrip/website/example/samplesize.md

 ---
-title: Use simulations to estimate the sample size for cluster-based permutation test
+title: Using simulations to estimate the sample size for cluster-based permutation test
 tags: [example, statistics, cluster, simulation]
 ---

-# Use simulations to estimate the sample size for cluster-based permutation test
+# Using simulations to estimate the sample size for cluster-based permutation test

 {% include markup/success %}